-Here are the latest inspection reports for Darien restaurants and other food-serving establishments just released by Darien Health Department.
+Here are the most recently released inspection reports from the town Health Department for Darien restaurants and other food-serving establishments.

 Keep in mind that a food-serving establishment with a history of good ratings may occasionally get a poor inspection rating, occasionally the best do, and every restaurant normally gets a few things wrong.